Julien-Blanc-tgcm/indexed_array/docs/design.md

 * a `at(typename Indexer::index)` (and respective `operator[]`) public member
 * all remaining interface from `std::array` wrapped

+To avoid code duplication, the `at` method is templated on a boolean parameter, which will tell if it needs to do bound check or not.
+It shall throw an `std::out_of_range` exception if requested to do bound checking, and the index given is invalid (`indexed_array` won't do bound check when accessing the inner array).

 The only challenging issue will be discussed in *going multidimensional*.

 ## `default_indexer` type